Gustav Laabs

-Gustav Laabs (20 December 1902 – 12 March 1980) was a German SS commander during the Nazi era.
+Gustav Laabs (20 December 1902 – 12 March 1980) was a German SS NCO during the Nazi era.
 During the Second World War, he worked as a gas van operator at the Chełmno extermination camp in Wartheland.
 As an operator of a gas van, Laabs was directly involved in the genocidal extermination of over 100,000 men, women and children, most of whom were Jewish.
 In November 1963, he was tried and convicted for crimes against humanity, and sentenced to 15 years (subsequently reduced to 13 years) by a regional court in Landgericht Bonn, Germany.

 Early life

 Laabs was born in Germany on 20 December 1902, little else is known of Laabs' life prior to the beginning of his military career.

 SS

 Chełmno concentration camp

 Laabs was ordered to the Chełmno concentration camp where he served between April 1942 and January 1945, and started driving the gas wagon within a few days of his arrival.
 He had earlier worked at the vehicle pool at the Reichssicherheitshauptamt (Reich Security Main Office; RSHA) and had been transferred to a Sonderkommando in Posen (Poznań in Polish); he had to agree to remain silent about his work there.

 When Laabs went to the Gestapo headquarters in Posen, he was informed that he would start working at a Sonderkommando in Chełmno.
 The next day, he met Walter Burmeister, who drove him and another SS-man, Oskar Hering, to Chełmno.
 The camp, located in Chełmno nad Nerem, consisted of an old manor building and an area of about 3–4 kilometres of woods to the northwest of the manor building.
 The next day, SS-man Erwin Bürstinger, who was responsible for the vehicles, showed Laabs and Hering the camp and told them to test drive the gas wagons.

 In later court hearings, Laabs spoke about how the gassings were done.
 He drove the gas wagon alongside the manor building and about fifty Jews were brought into the wagon at a time.
 When it was full, the back door was locked.
 A hose was connected between the gas wagon's exhaust and an opening in the wagon.
 Laabs was then told to start the engine and let it run; it took about 30 minutes until all the victims were dead.
 Laabs was then ordered to drive to a wooded area in the village of Koło to unload the bodies.
-A police officer went with Laabs, at first, to show him where to unload them: in a mass grave about three kilometres in.
+A police officer went with Laabs, at first, to show him where to unload them: in a mass grave about three kilometres into the wood.
 Anyone who had survived the gassing was shot.